 2. Multi Millet Mix Atta (Gluten-Free)

-• Sorghum (30%)
+- Sorghum (30%)

-• Barley (30%)
+- Barley (30%)

-• Buckwheat (10%)
+- Buckwheat (10%)

-• Ragi (10%)
+- Ragi (10%)

-• Amaranth (10%)
+- Amaranth (10%)

-• Flaxseed (10%)
+- Flaxseed (10%)

 This millet mix is enriched with amino acids, dietary fibres, and minerals like magnesium, manganese, phosphorus, copper, zinc, and potassium.
 Adding this multi-millet mix to your diet ensures healthy digestion and bowel movement, relieves fatigue, and acts as a great source of energy.
 Most importantly, this fresh mix is produced in small batches to ensure top quality.
-Preservatives like bromate, L-cysteine, calcium peroxide, sodium stearoyl lactylate are not used in this mix.
+Preservatives like bromate, L-cysteine, calcium peroxide, and sodium stearoyl lactylate are not used in this mix.
 Refrigerate the mix to increase its shelf life naturally for up to 6 months.

 This multi-millet mix is a great atta to start with if you are considering introducing millets into your diet.
 This millet atta is excellent for making homemade rotis, sourdoughs, breads and cookies.
 Since it is high in fibre, the roti may be dark and need to be served hot.
-Rotis kept in the casserole will become hard and chewy, so prepare fresh and serve it immediately.
+Rotis kept in the casserole will become hard and chewy, so prepare fresh ones and serve them immediately.
 Adding a dollop of A2 Cow Ghee makes it a complete meal and adds a good layer of healthy fats to increase its digestive properties.

-3. Lo Carb Atta (Low Carbohydrate-High Fat)
+3. Lo Carb Atta (Low-Carbohydrate-High-Fat)

 Advait Living’s Lo Carb Nuts & Seeds Mix is another excellent replacement for whole wheat atta, especially for those who are considering reducing carbohydrates in their diets.
 It contains

-• Coconut flour
+- Coconut flour

-• Flaxseed
+- Flaxseed

-• Amaranth
+- Amaranth

-• Peanuts
+- Peanuts

-• Sunflower Seeds
+- Sunflower Seeds

-• Almonds
+- Almonds

-• Pumpkin Seeds
+- Pumpkin Seeds

-• Barley
+- Barley

-Loaded with coconut, almonds, sunflower seeds, pumpkin seeds, peanuts, flaxseeds, and barley, Lo carb atta offers high fats and low carbohydrates with good amounts of proteins that regulate the insulin in the body.
+Loaded with coconut, almonds, sunflower seeds, pumpkin seeds, peanuts, flaxseeds, and barley, Lo carb atta offers high fats and low carbohydrates with good amounts of protein that regulate the insulin in the body.
 This atta is ideal for keto dieters, diabetic patients, and health enthusiasts in general.

 You can use it to make rotis, breads, sourdoughs and cookies.